 Known Aliases: Master of the Dark Arts, El Diablo, "Johnny Moore", Johnny C.

 Affiliations: The Newcastle Crew, Team Constantine, Team Arrow, The Legends

 Played by: Matt Ryan, Knox Hamilton (young)

 Appearances: Constantine | Arrow | Legends of Tomorrow | Crisis on Infinite Earthsnote

 At one point he ended up in Lian Yu and ran afoul of Reiter, where Oliver Queen saved his life.
 John repaid that favor by restoring the soul of Oliver's friend Sara Lance.
 Two years later, John found himself working with Sara as he was pulled into the crazy world of the Legends as they called up his expertise to help them fight the time demon Mallus.
-However, when the Legends literally smashed through the temporal prison holding back Mallus in a Hot-Blooded attempt to put an end to the demon, they also ended up unleashing pretty much every other supernatural horror that was imprisoned alongside him.
-Despite his loner nature, Neron very much wanted John dead, and the Legends were in need of a mystical expert to lock the supernatural fugitives back up.
+However, when the Legends smashed through the temporal prison holding back Mallus in a Hot-Blooded attempt to put an end to the demon, they also ended up unleashing every other supernatural horror that was imprisoned alongside him.
+Despite his loner nature, Neron wanted John dead so he could claim his soul for all eternity, and the Legends were in need of a mystical expert to lock the supernatural fugitives back up.
 Self preservation triumphed so he very reluctantly joined the team of misfits.

 - Abusive Parent: His father would hit him when he was drunk as well as put out cigarettes on his skin, and never passed on an opportunity to call him "killer" since his mother died in childbirth.